-- (1) Vessels subject to a sale and leaseback financing transaction, as further described in Note 7 to our audited consolidated financial statements included in this annual report. - Indicates dry bulk carrier vessels for which we believe, as of December 31, 2022, the basic charter-free market value is lower than the vessel's carrying value. - Indicates dry bulk carrier vessels for which we believe, as of December 31, 2021, the basic charter-free market value is lower than the vessel's carrying value.
+- Indicates dry bulk carrier vessels for which we believe, as of December 31, 2023, the basic charter-free market value is lower than the vessel's carrying value. - Indicates dry bulk carrier vessels for which we believe, as of December 31, 2022, the basic charter-free market value is lower than the vessel's carrying value.